vimc/bb8/README.md

 2. `setup.sh`: This installs any dependencies, checks that a config file exists, then reads the private key from the vault and stores it in this repo at `./etc`.
 You will be prompted for Vault (GitHub) access token.
 Need to run as root.
-3. `backup.sh`: Runs a one-off backup.
+3. `backup.py`: Runs a one-off backup.
 Output is logged to this repo at `./log/.` Need to run as root.
+4. `schedule.py`: TODO
+5. `restore.py`:  TODO